Can a graphic designer design a website? Of course!

 Every print piece is frozen in time.
 Once it rolls off the press, the text on that paper will be the same forever.

 The Internet, on the other hand, is all about change.
 Interacting with an out-of-date site is like talking to a wall: it feels futile, lonely, and downright silly.

 To make sure your site continues to feel current long after launch, your designer should forego the cutesy, clever, or trendy in favor of the clear, classic, and lasting.

 Important considerations might include text vs. graphics, links vs. buttons, horizontal vs. vertical navigation, or the need for standard fonts (critical for dynamic text).

-And, with content managers like Mighty-Site putting updates into the hands of site owners, web designers must create templates and style sheets that will continue to look great every time you update content, add pages, or change images on your site.
+And, with content managers putting updates into the hands of site owners, web designers must create templates and style sheets that will continue to look great every time you update content, add pages, or change images on your site.

 If you’re concerned with your rank in search listings, you need to choose a designer who’ll help you speak to search engines.

 Some of the elaborate, flashy sites we see these days are in fact invisible to search robots.

 A good interaction designer won’t let this happen: she’ll respect your SEO needs and create an attractive, content-ready design that search engines will love.